nopg/tcgui/readme.md

 ```

 ## Usage
-- Just run `./tcgui` and the pc will now be running a webserver, defaults to port 8888 but can be changed:
+- Just run `./tcgui` and the pc/rpi will now be running a webserver, defaults to port 8888 but can be changed:
 - Run `./tcgui -p 80` to use port 80 (likely requires sudo)

 ### Screenshot/Example: